lucyy-mc/docs/docs/commonlib.md

 # Formatting text
 You've probably been linked here from one of my plugins.
-The recent update to ProNouns and the upcoming release of ProFiles (coming soon, [join my discord for more info!](https://support.lucyy.me)) has completely reworked how text is displayed.
-Now you can use hex colours and both RGB and HSV gradients in your text.
-Isn't that fancy?
+This page will show you how you can format text with RGB and create gradients.

 The syntax is very similar to that of the popular core plugin CMI.